Iriga: Tourism

 Found at the downtown Iriga is the City Park which is located near the cathedral and across the old City Hall.
 It is a well landscaped, Japanese-themed park with a huge spurting fountain at the center but was later replaced with a skating rink.
 Acacia trees are lit with colored lights during Christmas season.
 Surrounding the park are business establishments and landmarks such as the Lourdes Grotto which offers a great view of the downtown.

 There is a number of waterfalls and springs found in the city.
 Several resorts and hotels were built to accommodate growing tourist arrivals.
 The old Ibalon Hotel was renovated and renamed as Iriga City Plaza Hotel.
 Local cuisine offering meat and vegetarian dishes with coconut milk and red chili peppers.

 Infrastructure

+Railways

+Railway services commenced in 1914 as part of the Legazpi Division from Tabaco to Iriga via Legazpi.
+It was integrated into the Main Line South in 1938.
+Nora Aunor was known to have been selling cold water and peanuts at the station during her youth, before her rise to stardom.

+Iriga, along with other major cities from Tutuban to Legazpi, were served by the Bicol Express, before the service ended in 2006.

+Today, railway services are operated by the Philippine National Railways from the Iriga station in Brgy.
+San Francisco on the Naga–Legazpi route, which was reopened in early 2025.

+Road transport

+Iriga is connected to neighbouring towns Nabua and Baao and the Maharlika Highway via the Iriga-Nabua Road and the Iriga-Baao Road.

+Iriga's total road network is 366.88 km in length, of which 127.97 km are paved with concrete, 9.96 km with asphalt, with 228.95 km being out of gravel.
+There are also 23 bridges in the city, with the Barit Bridge, built in 1914, being declared a National Cultural Treasure in 2015.

+Public transport

-A small central bus terminal was constructed in the city center to accommodate buses, shuttles and jeepneys going to Manila and neighboring cities.
-Philippine National Railways and Philippine Transportation Company (PHILTRANCO) maintain stations in Iriga City.
-Several hospitals operate in the city.
-A catholic-convent run Santa Maria Josefa Hospital is well- equipped and among the best in the region.
+A small central bus terminal was constructed in the city center to accommodate buses, shuttles and jeepneys going to Manila and neighboring towns and cities.
+Bus companies which serve this terminal include Philtranco, DLTBCo, Alps The Bus Inc., and many others.
+Tickets can be bought at the terminal, or on the bus, and paid as such.

+Healthcare

+Three hospitals operate in the city.
+The Catholic-convent run Santa Maria Josefa Hospital is well equipped and among the best in the region.
+Lourdes Hospital and Our Lady of Mediatrix Hospital are also major hospitals in the city.
+37 Barangay health stations also operate in local areas.